newyorkconservative/newyorkconservative.github.io/_posts/2018-08-25-twitter-censorship-and-privacy-concerns.md

 <p><a href="https://www.newyorkconservative.com/wp-content/uploads/2018/08/nyc_2018-tweets.png"><img class="size-medium wp-image-4862 aligncenter" src="https://www.newyorkconservative.com/wp-content/uploads/2018/08/nyc_2018-tweets-169x300.png" alt="" width="169" height="300" /></a></p>
 <p>Yet some how the below thread passes what is considered quality dialogue at twitter:</p>
 <p><a href="https://www.newyorkconservative.com/wp-content/uploads/2018/08/harrassment.png"><img class="size-medium wp-image-4864 aligncenter" src="https://www.newyorkconservative.com/wp-content/uploads/2018/08/harrassment-169x300.png" alt="" width="169" height="300" /></a></p>
 <p>The new twitter terms of services is designed to arbitrarily shut down, censor and muffle Trump supporters and those that do not subscribe to the leftist agenda.
-Conservatives need to be looking "right now" at different ways of using communication platforms and the internet to get out their message - if they disproportionally </p>
+Conservatives need to be looking "right now" at different ways of using communication platforms and the internet to get out their message - if they rely too much on google, facebook or twitter it is gong to hurt them big time leading into the 2020 race.</p>
+<p>As leftists get more and more desperate I expect their surrogates in the tech world to get more and more brazen and you can expect more prominent conservatives to get censored, suspended and shut down in the coming weeks.</p>

 <!-- wp:paragraph -->
 <p>Google Censorship</p>